Back to Pilotfish Home

 Route Testing Stage

-So here, looking at the data quickly, we’re starting with just a basic single line item EDI 850.
-Next, we will move into our EDI transformation stage – the transformation module where we took that incoming EDI and transformed it into this XML structure.
-Here you can see the friendly names (mentioned earlier), where each of our segments and elements have this really easy to understand human-readable friendly name attached to it.
+So here, looking at the data quickly, we’re starting with just a basic single-line item, EDI 850.
+Next, we will move into our EDI transformation stage—the transformation module where we took that incoming EDI and transformed it into this XML structure.
+Here, you can see the friendly names (mentioned earlier), where each of our segments and elements has this really easy-to-understand, human-readable, friendly name attached to it.

 Route Validation Stage

 Next, we move into our Route Validation stage.
 As we can see, all we really did was copy the data over.
-If any of our validation rules would have not been met, we would have had that extra element that we would inject into it.
-But since our number of total line items equals the number of purchased line items, we didn’t break our validation so there’s no change here.
+If any of our validation rules had not been met, we would have had that extra element that we would inject into it.
+But since our number of total line items equals the number of purchased line items, we didn’t break our validation, so there’s no change here.

 Down here is my second insert.
 I’m going to insert into my order item table and use the identity from this first insert as a foreign key.
 Here is some more information that I want to insert into my order item table.
 Looking at our second target system, we’re using XSLT to generate our 855 message and then looking at the results of our EDI transformation.
 Here we see that we’ve produced that EDI 855 message that’s ready for sending.

 It looks like our Transport here was successful, so our database operations worked.
-But it looks like we had a failure here on our post transport.
-For any places where we have errors, we can view the stage output and get a really detailed exception message to tell us exactly what went wrong – so that we can go back, fix the issues as needed and then run our test again.
-So that’s really all there is to it, with the eiConsole and this purchase order ingestion.
+But it looks like we had a failure on our post transport.
+For any places where we have errors, we can view the stage output and get a really detailed exception message to tell us exactly what went wrong.
+This allows us to go back, fix the issues as needed and then run our test again.
+So that’s really all there is to it with the eiConsole and this purchase order ingestion.

 Summary of Purchase Order Ingestion Workflow